Royal we: Non-Western usage

-In Hindustani and other Indo-Aryan languages, the majestic plural is a common way for elder speakers to refer to themselves, and also for persons of higher social rank to refer to themselves.
+In Hindustani and other Indo-Aryan languages, the majestic plural is a common way for elders and those of higher social rank to refer to themselves.
 In certain communities, the first-person singular (मैं) may be dispensed with altogether for self-reference and the plural nosism used uniformly.

 In Islam, several plural word forms are used to refer to Allah.

-In Malaysia, before the Yang di-Pertuan Agong takes office, he will first take an Oath, in which the Malay word for We, Kami, would be the pronoun used.
+In Malaysia, before the Yang di-Pertuan Agong takes office, he will first swear an oath where he refers to himself with the Malay first person plural kami (“we”).
+This is because His Majesty represents the other Malay Rulers during his reign as the Yang di-Pertuan Agong.

+In Indonesia, the royal we was historically used in the preambles of early legislative documents, such as Government Regulation No. 1/1945 and Law No. 1/1945.
+This was abandoned in 1946 since the issuance of Government Regulation No. 1/1946 and Law No. 1/1946.